]Reports Confirm Next Marvel Movie Will Center Around 'X-Men'

 More on the X-Men

-The Fox X-Men movie series presented the adventures of Mutants with extraordinary powers living in modern-day, human society.
+The Fox X-Men movie series, inspired by the Marvel Comics, presented the adventures of the Mutants with extraordinary powers living in modern-day, human society.
 The core concept focused on the divergent viewpoints of Professor X and Magneto regarding the delicate balance between Mutants and Humans.
-This discord led to the development of contrasting ideologies, which, in turn, compelled other Mutants to choose sides by aligning themselves with one of these two groups.
+This discord led to the development of contrasting ideologies, which, in turn, compelled other Mutant forces to choose sides by aligning themselves with one of these two groups.

 Prominent figures embroiled in these dynamics included Patrick Stewart portraying Professor X/Charles Xavier, Ian McKellen as Magneto/Erik Lehnsherr, Halle Berry as Ororo Munroe/Storm, Famke Janssen as Dr. Jean Grey, James Marsden as Scott Summers/Cyclops, Rebecca Romijn as Mystique/Raven Darkholme, Alan Cumming as Kurt Wagner/Nightcrawler, and Anna Paquin as Anna Marie LeBeau, commonly referred to as Rogue, among a host of others.
 Subsequent films like X-Men: First Class (2011), X-Men: Days of Future Past (2014), and X-Men: Apocalypse (2016) explored prequel narratives and delved into themes of time travel, introducing younger incarnations of characters such as Professor Xavier, Magneto, and Mystique, played by James McAvoy, Michael Fassbender, and Jennifer Lawrence, respectively.